Tessarakonteres: Use

 It had seven naval rams, with one primary, and the deck would have provided a stable platform for catapults that were often mounted on supergalleys.
 However, the "forty" was likely just a showpiece; Plutarch describes the ship as for exhibition only.

 Launch

 In order to launch the huge ship the engineers devised a – then novel – dry dock construction:

 It has been calculated that the dock might have needed around 750,000 gallons of water to lift up the vessel.

 Controversy

 Even in the 19th century, the fabulous description of the vessel has been questioned.
-Given the technical problem that the vessel face in a ship of such size, the vessel would not have existed at all, or the description given was an exaggeration.
+Given the technical problems facing a ship of such size, the vessel would not have existed at all, or the description given was an exaggeration.
 Frank Boott Goodrich (1858) pointed out several problems of the vessel: